MikeSwatek/C1-Setup-Utility/README.md

-C1Program
+C1 Setup Utility
 =========

-C1 Program
+C1 Setup Utility
-Install and Uninstall software for new pcs.
+Allows setup and configuration of new PC's